Intervening to Learn and Compose Causally Disentangled Representations: Experimental details

 \subsection{Additional ablations}

 We conducted additional ablations to stress test our model and isolate the effect of the context module.
 This included additional experiments on different models, regularization, and expressivity.

-\paragraph{Models} On MNIST and \texttt{quad}, we ran ablation studies on lightweight-VAE+context-module (denoted ``Context module'' in tables)---this is our module attached to the black-box, making full use of the different contexts.
-To evaluate the proposed module, we compared its performance to three natural baselines: \begin{enumerate} \item Ablation 1: lightweight-VAE (without the context module) trained only on the observational context---this is the black-box when denied all (non-observational) context information and data. \item Ablation 2: lightweight-VAE (without the context module) trained on the full pooled dataset---this is the black-box when given all data but no explicit context information. \item Ablation 3 is lightweight-VAE+context-module trained on the full \emph{pooled} dataset---this is our module attached to the black-box given all the data but not making use of context-specific information. \end{enumerate} Note that due to differences in the size of the pooled vs.~observational-only datasets, loss values from Ablation 1 are not directly comparable to Ablations 2 or 3 (or the context module), but are included anyway for reference.
-Results are shown in Section~\ref{sec:small-scale} and Appendix~\ref{app:mnist-ablations}.
+\paragraph{Models} We ran ablations over different base VAEs augmented with the context module, denoted CM (end-to-end)---this is our module attached to the black-box, making full use of the different contexts, trained end-to-end.
+To evaluate the proposed module, we compared its performance to three natural baselines:

+\begin{enumerate} \item \textbf{\ablation}: CM (end-to-end) but trained with a single context on the full \emph{pooled} dataset---this is our module attached to the black-box given all the data but not making use of context-specific information, providing an ablation that circumvents our intervention layer (Section~\ref{sec:details}) while maintaining the same architectural complexity. \item \textbf{base}: Base VAE (without the context module) trained only on a single observational context---this is the black-box when denied all (non-observational) context information and data. \item \textbf{base pooled}: Base VAE (without the context module) trained with a single context on the full pooled dataset---this is the black-box when given all data but no explicit context information. \end{enumerate}

+Results for \(\beta\)VAE as the base applied to \texttt{quad} and MNIST are shown in Section~\ref{sec:empirical-evaluation} and Appendix~\ref{app:lw-vae}.
+Results for NVAE as the base applied to 3DIdent are shown in Section~\ref{sec:empirical-evaluation}.

-\paragraph{Regularization} We run lightweight-VAE+context-module on MNIST, independently trying out two different regularizers, varying the regularization weight \(\lambda\) for each: group lasso and \(\ell_2\).
-These are applied to the weights of the reduced-form SEM \(A_0\) in Equation~\ref{eq:concept:sem}.
+\paragraph{Regularization} We run CM (end-to-end) with \(\beta\)-VAE base on MNIST, independently trying out two different regularizers, varying the regularization weight \(\lambda\) for each: group lasso and \(\ell_2\).
+These are applied to the weights of the reduced-form SEM \(A_0\) in \ref{eq:concept:sem}.
 We also try varying \(\beta\) (as in \(\beta\)-VAE).
 Results are shown in Appendix~\ref{app:mnist-diff-reg}.